Want your perfect workout program?

 Muscles Worked: Front Delt, Side Delt, Triceps, Traps, Serratus Anterior, Pec Major, Triceps

-This version forces you to use strict form while doing the overhead press.
-By changing your body position, you can't rely on your legs at all to press the weight overhead, making this one of the best cable machine shoulder exercises.
+By being on your knees, you can't rely on your legs at all to press the weight overhead.
+This means your delts aren't getting any help from other muscles making this one of the best cable machine shoulder exercises.

 How to do the kneeling shoulder press: